osctl - command line interface for container management.

 configuration files from within the container in order to provide a unified

-and read personal configuration files, such as .bashrc
+root and read personal configuration files, such as .bashrc.

 TTY, but instead will accept JSON commands on standard input.
 Output from the